Fellowship Programs & Spine Centers

 How to become an AO Spine Fellow

-Our fellowship programs provide additional experience in surgical techniques for fully trained orthopedic surgeons and neurosurgeons interested in spine surgery.
+Our fellowship programs offer advanced training in surgical techniques for fully trained orthopedic surgeons and neurosurgeons who wish to specialize in spine surgery.

 • AO Spine fellowship certificate upon completion.

-• Access to AO Spine courses and seminars (subject to vacancy availability).
+• Access to AO Spine courses and seminars (subject to availability).

 • Fellow toolkit.

-• Registering directly through the reference center following each institution’s individual process.
-Once approved, the candidate is invited to join the program as an associate fellow.
+• Register through the host center following the institution’s specific process.
+Once approved, candidates will be invited to join as Associate Fellows./p>

 No financial support is provided.

-• Certificate of Neurosurgery and/or Orthopedics Specialist (copy/copies).
+• Copy of Neurosurgery and/or Orthopedics Specialist certificate(s).

-• Letter of acceptance from the selected AO Spine Center.
+• Letter of acceptance from the selected AO Spine host center (indicating start and end dates).

-• Submit the required documents for the Associate Fellow Program application up to 3 months after the training starts.
+• Submit required documents for the Associate Fellow Program within three months of starting training.

-• Participate in at least one clinical research project carried out by the Spine Center under the guidance of the center's director.
+• Participate in at least one clinical research project under the supervision of the host center director.

 General information: